 4. Tour a 35-room Mansion with 250 Works of Art

 For those who appreciate heritage and art, the Olveston Historic Home is home to a wonderful collection of artwork and historic relics.
-Join the Theomin Art Collection Tour to discover more than 240 local and international artworks acquired by the mansion’s family between the 1800s and 1960s.
+Join the Theomin Art Collection Tour (more info on Viator and Tripadvisor) to discover more than 240 local and international artworks acquired by the mansion’s family between the 1800s and 1960s.
 Also available is the Olveston Historic Home Tour giving you a one-hour guided overview of the 35-room mansion, its history and the elegant gardens.
+More details can be found on Viator and Tripadvisor.
 See more all-weather activities like this in 11 Things to Do in Dunedin on a Rainy Day.

 5. Take a Tour of the Otago Museum